Historical Background of Anti-Chinese Discrimination in British Columbia

 Acknowledgments

 An initial draft of this research was prepared by a research consultant; the draft was subsequently reviewed and revised by a working group comprised of Professors Henry Yu and Jean Barman and by Mr. John Atkin.
 The final draft was reviewed and approved by the Project’s Advisory Group.
 We thank the working group for their significant contribution to the research document.
-We also thank the HDC Advisory Group for their guidance and support to the project.
+We also thank the HDC Advisory Group for their guidance and support of the project.

 Voices & Bridges publishes opinions like this from the community to encourage constructive discussion and debate on important issues.
 Views represented in the articles are the author’s and do not necessarily reflect the views of the V&B.